strongloop/loopback/docs/concepts.md

  - Data access capabilities.
  - Business logic.

-Mobile clients use the model API to display information to the user or trigger actions on the models to interact with backend systems.
+Apps use the model API to display information to the user or trigger actions on the models to interact with backend systems.

 Here is a simple example of creating and using a model.